ahtealeb/CVG_BPM/README.md

   2-
   3- Use sample files in "Samples" Folder

-This research work is copy righted to: Ahmed Tealeb, Ahmed Awad, Galal Galal-Edeen @2016
+This research work is Copyrighted to: Ahmed Tealeb, Ahmed Awad, Galal Galal-Edeen @2016